syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 4. In the **Additional information** dialog, set the target framework and create the project.
 ![Set-target-framework](images/Additional_information.png)

-## Install Blazor SfPdfViewer NuGet package in Blazor android MAUI application
+## Install Blazor SfPdfViewer NuGet package in Blazor MAUI in windows application

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).